CALENDAR

 Register for either the morning or the afternoon session, pick one

-If the class is full, please put your name on the waitlist, and if there's enough interest, I'll try to schedule another session.
+If both sessions of the class are full, please put your name on the waitlist.

 .